DugongBioinformatics/dugongbioinformatics.github.io/README.md

 brew tap homebrew/science
 brew install <software>
 ```

+### DEB Repository

+The installation of bioinformatics software in ***Dugong*** is extremely simple and can be run by Linuxbrew and Bioconda.
+In addition, it provides the BioLinux, CloudBioLinux and Linux Mint repositories for the apt-get package manager and for Synaptic.

 There are currently 2707 bioinformatics packages available in the Bioconda repository, 673 in the Linuxbrew repository, and 250 in the BioLinux 8 repository.